 By picking and choosing the two springs in the assembly, we can give you a fairly broad range of spring rates and rate combinations.
 The advantage of the adjustable locking ring is that it lets you select where in the shock’s displacement you want the transition to take place.
 This gives you far more flexibility than dedicated progressive springs.
-The down side is that the spring stacks can get fairly long.
+The downside is that the spring stacks can get fairly long.
 But if you have room for the package, this gives you the chance to have a variable rate setup that you can tune using off-the-shelf springs.
-In other words, you get more flexibility at lower cost.
+In other words, you get more flexibility at a lower cost.

 The part number comprises: